MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 **Users** - A daily plot of monthly active users (members who visited Viva Goals in the last 28 days from the date).
 Drilldown will show the current MAU as the percentage of users.

 **Activities** – A daily plot of key activities like check-ins, OKRs created, OKRs closed, comments, and reactions.
-Drilldown view will show the sum of activities over the selected time range for sub-teams.
+Drilldown view shows the sum of activities over the selected time range for subteams.

 ## OKR Practice

 :::image type="content" source="../media/goals/analytics-images/5-vivagoals-analytics-okr-practice.png" alt-text="VIew of the OKR practice panel in Viva Goals analytics.":::

-This section depicts how well OKRs are setup.
+This section depicts how well OKRs are set up.

 **Transparency**

-- **Public OKRs:** Percentage (and count) of OKRs which are public, as of the last date of selected time range.
-OKRs without any associated team are not considered.
+- **Public OKRs:** Percentage (and count) of OKRs that are public, as of the last date of selected time range.
+OKRs without any associated team aren't considered.

 **Alignment**

 - **OKRs aligned up:** Percentage (and count) of team OKRs aligned to a team OKR, as of the last date of selected time range.

-- **OKRs cascaded down:** Percentage (and count) of team OKRs which are cascaded down to another team OKR, as of the last date of selected time range.
-(OKRs of teams which don't have sub-teams, are not considered).
+- **OKRs cascaded down:** Percentage (and count) of team OKRs that are cascaded down to another team OKR, as of the last date of selected time range.
+(OKRs of teams that don't have subteams, aren't considered).

-- **Shared OKRs:** Percentage (and count) of team OKRs which are shared by more than one team, as of the last date of selected time range.
+- **Shared OKRs:** Percentage (and count) of team OKRs that are shared by more than one team, as of the last date of selected time range.

 **Efficiency**

-- **Automated OKRs:** Percentage (and count) of OKRs which are updated automatically - via rollup from children or via integration with a data source.
-OKRs without any associated team are not considered.
+- **Automated OKRs:** Percentage (and count) of OKRs that are updated automatically - via rollup from children or via integration with a data source.
+OKRs without any associated team aren't considered.

 **Focus**

-- **Teams with more than 5 objectives:** Percentage (and count) of teams with more than 5 objectives, as of the last date of selected time range.
+- **Teams with more than 5 objectives:** Percentage (and count) of teams with more than five objectives, as of the last date of selected time range.

-- **Objectives with more than 5 KRs:** Percentage (and count) of objectives with more than 5 key results as of the last date of selected time range.
-Objectives without any associated team are not considered.
+- **Objectives with more than 5 KRs:** Percentage (and count) of objectives with more than five key results as of the last date of selected time range.
+Objectives without any associated team aren't considered.

 - **Average OKRs per OKR owner:** Average number of OKRs owned by team members who are OKR owners, as of the last date of selected time range.
 OKRs owned can include OKRs outside the team hierarchy.
-However, OKRs without any associated team are not considered.
+However, OKRs without any associated team aren't considered.

-In the drilldown view, you'll see the metrics for sub-teams.
+In the drilldown view, you see the metrics for subteams.